 Iron Condor Payoff Diagram Example

-The classic iron condor payoff diagram looks like a flat-topped hill: profit in the middle, limited losses on both sides.
+The classic iron condor payoff diagram looks like a flat-topped hill: profit in the middle, limited losses on both sides.- Max profit sits in the center (between the short strikes).

 - Loss begins once price crosses a breakeven line.